-The Advanced Programs Assessment Committee (APAC) will serve as the oversight committee for the advanced programs assessment activities of the Professional Education Unit.
-The NCATE Coordinator will serve as an Ex Officio members of the APAC.
+The Advanced Programs Assessment Committee (APAC) will serve as the oversight committee for the advanced programs assessment activities of the EPP Unit.
+The CAEP Coordinator will serve as an Ex Officio members of the APAC.
 Committee responsibilities will include:

-- 1. annually review and analyze unit assessment artifacts; - 2. annually review the assessment system as it applies to advanced programs. - 3. annually review assessment procedures to ensure fairness, accuracy, consistency, and the avoidance of bias. - prepare an annual unit assessment report.
+- 1. annually review and analyze unit assessment artifacts; - 2. annually review the assessment system as it applies to advanced programs. - 3. annually review assessment procedures to ensure fairness, accuracy, consistency, and the avoidance of bias. - 4. prepare an annual unit assessment report.
 The completed report will be sent to the Head of Unit no later than May 31 of each year.
 The report should include areas of strength and/or areas of improvement.

-See Appendix A: Unit Assessment Flow Chart for specifications on the flow of unit assessment data/reports/recommendations between the APAC, Council on Professional Education (COPE), Department Chairs and/or Area Program Chairs and the Head of the Unit.
+See Appendix A: Unit Assessment Flow Chart for specifications on the flow of unit assessment data/reports/recommendations between the APAC, COPE, Department Chairs and/or Area Program Chairs and the Head of the Unit.